pattonsgirl/Spring2021-CEG2350/Labs/Lab03/README.md

 ## Part 3: Intro to Scripts (2 pts)

-1. Create a bash script called `sorting-party.sh`.
+1. Create a bash script called `sorting-party`.
 The script should have the following features:

 - Takes an argument of a filename.
 (1 pt)
 - Sorts the contents of the file stored in the argument using the `sort` command.